The Magic School Bus Rides the Wind

 What’s inside...

-In The Magic School Bus Rides the Wind, the students of Ms. Frizzle's class are learning about wind and air pressure.
-In their magical school bus, they experience the power of wind first hand, learning important lessons about wind patterns, energy and the environment.
-The Magic School Bus facts and fun for the early reader level!
+In The Magic School Bus Rides the Wind, Ms. Frizzle's class is learning about wind and air pressure.
+They fly kites on a windy day, only for the wind to whisk Wanda's kite away.
+The class embarks on an adventure in their magical school bus to retrieve the kite, experiencing the power of wind firsthand and learning valuable lessons about wind patterns, energy, and the environment.

 Discussion points